saleae/logic2-extensions/README.md

 If an error occurs while running your python code, the error message and stack trace will be displayed in a notification.

-We're still working on every part of the HLA system, including the development experience.
-Keep an eye out for updates!

-## Extension File Layout
+### Extension File Layout

-*The High Level Analyzer API is likely to change dramatically over the next few months.
-Always check for updated samples and documentation at [discuss.saleae.com](https://discuss.saleae.com/).*

 HLAs require two files, an `extension.json` file, and a python source file.

-the `extension.json` file looks like so, and can include one or more HLAs.
+the `extension.json` file looks like so, and can include one or more extensions - high level analyzers or measurements.

 ```json
 {